Vagraw11/starter-academic/content/authors/admin/_index.md

 ---

 Hello!
 I work at the intersection of mutliplexed whole-tissue imaging, AI-driven image analysis and spatial statistics.
-As a recent graduate, I specifically worked on understanding the role of 3D genome architecture in stem cells to enhance regenerative outcomes.
-As a researcher, I have been trained in high-resolution chromatin imaging, performing functional genomics experiments, and physics-based statistical analysis of 3D genome architecture.
+My research expertise encompasses high-resolution molecular imaging, functional genomics experiments, and the application of physics-based statistical analysis to elucidate the intricacies of 3D genome architecture.